-ng option to g_traj has no effect

 could also be (ab)used for plotting atom-coordinates for many atoms, by making

-#4 Updated by Jonathan Moore almost 14 years ago
+#4 Updated by Jonathan Moore about 14 years ago

 Yes, I wanted all coordinates for all atoms in a few groups (not to plot

 them) to use to calculate a property for which a GROMACS tool isn't available